mulle-c/mulle-unicode/README.md

 of 2 in any encoding.

 mulle_utf does not like UTF16 surrogate pair character codes in UTF8 or UTF32.
-These kind of strings are considered invalud
+These kind of strings are considered invalid.

 ### Always skips the BOM

 If you use mulle_utf32_information and friends to figure out the lengths of strings in various decodings, take note that the length is computed with the BOM skipped.